Indonesia matchstick factory fire kills dozens | DW | 21.06.2019

-Indonesian authorities on Friday said up to 30 people were killed when a blaze swept through a house that doubled as a matchstick warehouse.
+Indonesian authorities on Friday said up to 30 people were killed in a blaze that swept through a matchstick warehouse.

 "We don't know what caused the fire but it has been extinguished," said Riadil Lubis, the head of North Sumatra's disaster agency.